GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 high functioning-depression

 High-functioning depression can be difficult to spot because the symptoms are not as severe as traditional forms of depression.
-Oftentimes it can feel like people who suffer from high-functioning depression are functioning normally; however, they are actually struggling with deep emotional pain.
+Oftentimes it can feel like people who suffer from high-functioning depression are functioning normally; however, they are struggling with deep emotional pain.

 What Are the Signs of High-Functioning Depression?